status-im/specs/protocol.md

 If you want to receive messages from a mobile client, you need to run Whisper node with PoW set to `0.002`.
 In case of `geth`, this option can be overriden with `-shh.pow=0.002` flag.

+TODO: provide an instruction how to start a Whisper node with proper configuration using geth.

 ## Keys management

 TBD

+## Encryption algorithms

+TBD (link to Whisper spec)

 ## Topic

 There are two types of Whisper topics the protocol uses:
-* static topic for private chats
+* static topic for private chats (also called _contact discovery topic_)
 * dynamic topic based on a chat name for public chats

-Static topic is always the same and its hex representation is `0xf8946aac`.
-It is also called a discovery topic.
+The static topic is always the same and its hex representation is `0xf8946aac`.
+In fact, _the contact discovery topic_ is calculated using a dynamic topic algorithm described below with a constant name `contact-discovery`.

 Having only one topic for all private chats has an advantage as it's very hard to figure out who talks to who.
 A drawback is that everyone receives everyone's messages but they can decrypt only these they have private keys for.

 A dynamic topic is derived from a string using the following algorithm: